Code-Institute-Submissions/Judy-B-Stained-Glass/README.md

 The Slack Community for their ever present knowledge.

-@JimLynx_lead for creating some great informative content especially the MS1 Planning call and the Git Basics Call.
+@JimLynx_lead for creating some great informative content especially the MS1 Planning Call and the Git Basics Call.